 2. Sharing is caring ❤

-Another benefit of hiring a family member, is that they might care more about your business, because the whole family is already personally invested in it.
+A family member might care more about your business, because the whole family is already personally invested in it.
 That’s not to say non-family members wouldn’t care.
 However, it might take strangers longer to develop an emotional attachment to your brand.

 On a day-to-day basis, working with a family-member could be quite an enjoyable experience.
 After all, you already have a personal connection with one another.
 You have loads of common ground and therefore lots to talk about!